RyanClementsHax/notes/cloud/aws/ec2.md

   - optional
   - "bootstraping"
   - a script you want run on instance launch time
+  - cannot modify once created
+  - need to use `sudo` in the script to run as the root user
 - tags
   - labeling
   - cost